Melanie Griffith: 1980–1988: Breakthrough and motherhood

 Griffith appeared opposite her mother, Hedren, in the film Roar (1981), directed by her then-stepfather Noel Marshall.
 In the film, she portrayed the daughter of animal-keepers Madeleine (Hedren) and Hank (Marshall), whose various wild animals turn on them.
 Roar was a project devised by Hedren and Marshall, and has retrospectively been deemed one of the most dangerous film productions of all time.
 Filming of Roar had begun in 1970 and was intermittent over the following decade.
 On one occasion during the shoot, Griffith was mauled by a lion and had to undergo facial reconstructive surgery.
 Her attack and injury is visible in the finished film.
 Also in 1981, Griffith appeared as a Women's Army Corps recruit in the made-for-television film She's in the Army Now (1981) with Jamie Lee Curtis and Steven Bauer.
 Shortly after completing the film, Griffith and Bauer married.

 Griffith's well-known drug and alcohol addictions temporarily stalled her career in the early 1980s, but she made a comeback at age 26 with her role as a pornographic film actor in the Brian De Palma thriller Body Double (1984).
 The film, although a commercial failure, earned her the National Society of Film Critics Award for Best Supporting Actress.
-She then appeared in a supporting role in Abel Ferrara's thriller Fear City (1985), playing a stripper and prostitute in Times Square being stalked by a serial killer.
+That same year, she had a co-starring role in Abel Ferrara's thriller Fear City, playing a stripper and prostitute in Times Square being stalked by a serial killer.
 Griffith gave birth to her first child, Alexander Griffith Bauer, on August 22, 1985, with Bauer.
 The following year, she had her first starring role opposite Jeff Daniels in Jonathan Demme's comedy Something Wild (1986), playing a mysterious woman who becomes involved with a straightlaced banker on a chance meeting.
 Critic Roger Ebert wrote of her acting: "Griffith's performance is based not so much on eroticism as on recklessness: She is able to convince us (and Daniels) that she is capable of doing almost anything, especially if she thinks it might frighten him."
 Griffith's performance earned her a Golden Globe Award nomination for Best Actress in a Motion Picture Comedy or Musical.

 Griffith also starred in the speculative science fiction film Cherry 2000, which followed a business executive in the year 2017, and his relationship with a sex robot.
 She subsequently starred opposite Sean Bean, Tommy Lee Jones, and Sting in Mike Figgis's neo-noir Stormy Monday (1988), portraying an American woman who becomes embroiled in her ex-boss's plot to acquire a jazz club in Newcastle upon Tyne.
 Janet Maslin of The New York Times praised Griffith's performance, writing: "The stellar Miss Griffith, with her sexy, singular blend of kittenishness and strength, is entirely at home here, making an irrevocably strong impression."